Reference

 tonk ls

-Lists available application bundles.
+Lists available application bundles on the Tonk server.

 Usage: tonk ls [options]